Kwesi Arthur: Music career

 Kwesi Arthur is one of the most successful artists in Ghana, with his music being internationally recognized and awarded.
 In 2020 his song "Live From The 233" was one of the most streamed African songs on the streaming service Apple Music.

+Controversies And Law suit

+Glen Boateng, the founder of music company popularly cedis in damages over comments Kwesi Arthur made in a social media post in the month of January 2026.